 When I first started my journey to raising goats, I lived in a subdivision.
 We had a little over an acre in land, but it wasn’t a rural setting in anyway.
 If this sounds like you, or maybe you have even less land and want to know if it’s even possible to raise goats where you live.

 The answer is most likely, yes!
 I know people living on barely 1/4 acre who raise goats successfully!
-These articles on Raising Goats on a Small Lot and Space Requirements for Raising Goats will help you get set up for goats in your given space and give you tips on how to care for them in a smaller area.
+The following articles to help you get set up for goats in your given space and give you tips on how to care for them in a smaller area.

 Shelter Needs for Goats